Matt-McIntyre/entityReference/README.md

 the other join table with values (book_copies, book_loans) have their own implentation becuase they contain their own columns.
 For these (I think) we need to create a special class to define the composite key using the @embbeded but haven't gotten to that yet.

 Hopefully this will help but please let me know if I made mistakes becuase I haven't tested these yet.
 It's just an outline for now.

+UPDATED:
+Added embedded keys for BookCopies and BookLoans Changed all Ids to Long from Integer